netsage-project/netsage-pipeline/website/docs/components/docker_env.md

 For example, your sensor names might be "MyNet New York Sflow" and "MyNet Boston Netflow" or "MyNet New York - London" and "MyNet New York - Paris".
 Whatever makes sense in your situation.
 :::

-You will also likely want to change where the data is sent at the end of the logstash pipeline.

-**Logstash output rabbit queue**: This section defines where the final data will land after going through the pipeline.
-By default, it will end in a rabbitmq queue on `rabbit`, ie, the local rabbitMQ server running in its docker container.
+You will also want to edit the **Logstash output rabbit queue** section.
+This section defines where the final data will land after going through the pipeline.
+By default, it will be written to a rabbitmq queue on `rabbit`, ie, the local rabbitMQ server running in the docker container.
 Enter a hostname to send to a remote rabbitMQ server (also the correct username, password, and queue key/name).

-:::note
+:::for pipelines sending to GlobalNOC
 To send processed flow data to GlobalNOC at Indiana University, you will need to obtain settings for this section from your contact.
-At IU, data from the this final rabbit queue will be moved into an Elasticsearch instance for storage.
+A new queue may need to be set up at IU, as well as allowing traffic from your pipeline host.
+(At IU, data from the this final rabbit queue will be moved into an Elasticsearch instance for storage and viewing.)
 :::

 The following options are described in the Docker Advanced section: